yangshun/tech-interview-handbook/non-technical/behavioral.md

 - Why do you want to join Slack?
 - Tell me about your past projects.
 - Explain me your toughest project and the working architecture.
-- Apart from technical knowledge what did you learn during your internship?
+- Apart from technical knowledge, what did you learn during your internship?
 - If someone has a different viewpoint to do a project like different programming language, how would handle this situation?
 - What are your most interesting subjects and why?
-- Did you find any bug in Slack?
+- Did you find any bugs in Slack?
 - What is your favorite feature and why?

 ## Stack Overflow